Tom Patton (baseball): Biography

-He had been drafted from his original organization, the St. Louis Cardinals, after the 1956 season.
+Patton had been drafted from his original organization, the St. Louis Cardinals, after the 1956 season.
 After his one-game stint, the Orioles sent Patton to their Texas League Double-A farm club, the San Antonio Missions, and he played the remainder of his professional career in minor league baseball in the Orioles' and Philadelphia Phillies' organizations.
 He batted .261 in 2,033 minor league at bats.

+Patton died in Narvon, Pennsylvania, on September 8, 2025, at the age of 90.